custom-components/sensor.avanza_stock/README.md

 ### Monitored conditions

 If no `monitored_conditions` is defined, change, changePercent and name will be tracked.
 Full list of available attributes, see [here](custom_components/avanza_stock/const.py#L12) (With the new api change only change and changePercent is currently supported.)
+Note that the data from the api is not realtime but lagging behind by 15 minutes.

 ### Finding stock or conversion currency